 Food is the most intimate part of our lives.
-It connects us with our bodies, our communities and our ecology.
+It connects us with our spirits, bodies, communities and our ecology.

 From a very young age, I was fascinated by the way we produce and prepare our food.
 How we grow, harvest, cook and share.
 And of course, how it makes us feel.
-Over the years, my curiosity led me to study photography, nutrition, public health and herbalism – developing a holistic approach to my practice.
-I enjoy being a polymath, and mainly practice as a nutritionist and an artist.
+Over the years, my curiosity led me to study photography, nutrition, public health, herbalism and reiki – developing a holistic approach to my practice.
+I enjoy being a polymath, and mainly practice as a nutritionist, reiki practitioner and artist.

 I trained as a photographer in 2007, and have since studied and practiced in herbalism, nutrition, sociology and philosophy.
 Over the last decade, my art practice has evolved beyond photography into a research-based practice across various art mediums including film, with a focus on telling stories.
 Most of these stories became about food.

 I’m interested in the space where art and health intersect, exploring food history and anthropology.
 My work usually takes a documentarian approach combining photography, film, sound and installation practices.
 I draw on themes around health, culture, identity, feminism, spirituality and people’s place in society and the natural world.